JohnStarich/bashtion/README.md

 source <(curl -fsSL -H 'Accept: application/vnd.github.v3+json' https://api.github.com/repos/JohnStarich/bashtion/releases/latest | grep browser_download_url | cut -d '"' -f 4 | xargs curl -fsSL)
 ```

 The above script checks for the latest stable release and then sources it.
-Please note that try-bashtion.sh is not recommended for production builds.
+Please note that try-bashtion.sh is not recommended for production builds because it includes the _entire_ standard library.
+(You should only import things you need.)

 ## Getting Started